radhofan/Web-Ads-Accessibility/README.md

     - This step uses Selenium automation to perform the following operations, which will take approximately 5-7 minutes to complete:
       - **Crawl the Website with Ads**: The script will crawl the website specified in `websites.txt` (e.g., `alaskanewssource.com`) with ads enabled.
       - **Crawl the Website without Ads**: The script will then crawl the same website without ads.
       - **Extract Ad-Specific Violations**: It will identify and extract accessibility violations introduced by ads.
+      - **Note:** If it crashes, delete the `output/alaskanewssource/` directory and re-run the `bash run.sh` command.
       <img src="image/README/9.png" alt="Script Running Example" width="480" height="320">

 12. **View the Results**: